Malizma333/linerider-userscript-mods/README.md

 Generates some neat spiral-like patterns when given an offset and a length.

+### Sudoku Mod

+Generates a sudoku puzzle from a seed, which references a list of puzzles pulled from a database.

 ### Ten Point Cannon Mod

 Generates a 10pc based on rider x and y speed.
 Works for multiple riders.